Part 2: Technology considerations and questions to ask when seeking mobile medical information solutions for medical affairs

 Our first blog on this topic addressed “The importance of mobility and medical affairs (MA) and its value to the organization is most definitely on the rise.”
 In this concluding blog we share specific examples of how mobile technology improves MA and arms you with the criteria and questions to ask as you investigate possible medical information solutions.

-Harnessing Mobile Technology to Unify Medical Information
+How to Use Mobile Technology to Unify Medical Affairs Information Across Teams

 By virtue of their role, field-based teams including sales staff and medical science liaisons (MSLs) are often disconnected from corporate medical information management solutions, especially as many organizations still use outdated solutions – Excel spreadsheets, email or complicated systems that have been derived from other purposes – that are simply not user friendly or easy to access from a remote location.
 The net effect is a time-consuming and painful reporting and tracking process of product complaints, medical inquiries and side effects that discourages all those involved – including external customers including healthcare professionals and even patients from taking the time and effort to engage.